nblumhardt/serilog-wiki/Configuration-Basics.md

 Serilog uses a simple **C# API** to configure logging.
-When XML configuration is desirable it can be mixed in sparingly using the [Serilog.Settings.AppSettings](https://github.com/serilog/serilog-settings-appsettings) package (.NET Framework) or [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) package (.NET Core).
+When external configuration is desirable it can be mixed in sparingly using the [Serilog.Settings.AppSettings](https://github.com/serilog/serilog-settings-appsettings) package (.NET Framework) or [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) package (.NET Core).

 ## Creating a logger